martin-hughes/thermopro-tools/docs/index.md

 * [0x01 - initial setup](./commands/0x01-setup.md).
 Some kind of setup instruction.
 This must be sent or the device will not send 0x30 notifications
+* [0x20 - set temperature units](./commands/0x20-set-temp-unit.md).
+Set the temperature units (degrees C or F) displayed on the thermometer.
 * [0x23 - set probe profile](./commands/0x23-set-probe-profile.md).
 Set probe "profile" (which corresponds to alarm
   temperatures in the app)
 * [0x24 - report probe profile](./commands/0x24-report-probe-profile).
 Report the probe's temperature profile back to